Main»Projects

 Education

-GMU's CS499 (Autonomous Robotics) class constructed the robots in their entirety in order to develop a holistic approach to robotics (mechanics, control, and AI).
+GMU's CS499 (Special Topics - Autonomous Robotics) class designed and constructed the original flockbots in order to develop a holistic approach to robotics (mechanics, control, and AI).
 The GMU Robotics Club has also been closely involved in the design of the robots from the beginning, partly with the intent of including them (or variations) in the Trinity firefighting contest.